 Whether you’re looking to buy or refinance, an adjustable rate mortgage (ARM) could be a great option to look at, particularly in an environment where interest rates are on the rise.

 There are a lot of misconceptions on ARMs, so let’s start by explaining how they work.

 The beginning of any ARM includes a period of time when the interest rate is fixed.
-Commonly, this lasts for a period of five, seven or 10 years.
+Commonly, this lasts for a period of 5, 7 or 10 years.
 You get a lower beginning interest rate on an ARM than you would on a comparable fixed-rate mortgage.

 According to the National Association of REALTORS®, the average person will stay in their home for a period of 10 years.
 This means if you went ahead with a 10-year ARM, you could very well be poised to move into your next home before your monthly payment ever changes.